mykube-run/keel/README.md

 # Keel

  Keel is a task scheduling and execution framework with multi-tenant support.
-It provides a gRPC + HTTP gateway API, Kafka-based transport between scheduler and workers, and pluggable database backends (MySQL or MongoDB, optionally with Redis).
+It provides a gRPC + HTTP gateway API, transport between scheduler and workers via Kafka or gRPC, and pluggable database backends (MySQL or MongoDB, optionally with Redis).

 Status: This project has not been validated in large-scale production.
 Evaluate carefully before adoption.